 - The mechanism for raising concerns - The range of responses the School may take upon receipt of concerns - The support and protection available to Employees

 2 Scope

-This Policy and Procedure applies to all employees of St Peter's School.
+This Policy and Procedure applies to all Employees of St Peter-in-Thanet CE Junior School.
 (This policy also applies to agency workers, volunteers, contractors and others working on School premises).